Confirming ColdFusion's Java version, via admin, vars, or code

 While the focus of this post is on how to find your CF version via code, it is of course not the only way (though it may be the most reliable way to know for SURE what is the version for the CF server on which your CFML code is running).

 Most people know (though not everyone does) that they can find the Java version underlying their CF instance by way of the CF Admin, using either the "Settings">"Settings Summary" page or via the "system information" page (accesses via the 'i" in the top right corner of the CF Admin).
+Same with the Lucee Admin, which shows it on the front page.

-But perhaps you don't have access to the CF admin--or you may mistakenly look at the WRONG CF admin, if you run more than one instance of CF (as I discuss further below).
+But perhaps you don't have access to the CF or Lucee admin--or you may mistakenly look at the WRONG CF admin, if you run more than one instance of CF (as I discuss further below).

 Outputting the information via code, in the template where you have a problem (that may be related to the Java version in use) is the most direct way to know for sure what JVM version is used by THAT instance where the code is running.